Sunday, November 27, 2011

 CCWreath6

-I sealed my wreaths with some finish that I had on-hand.
-There may be a better choice to use if you shop around.
+I sealed my wreaths with some finish that I had on hand.

 CCWreath7

-Cut ten pieces of ribbon to decorate the intersections of the candy canes and mints.
+Cut ten pieces of red ribbon to decorate the intersections of the candy canes and mints.

 CCWreath8